 By mid-2015, we had transferred ownership of our most recent Bucketworks location to a member and shifted to supporting other groups full time.
 In 2002, we saw the greatest need for new learning models.
 Now, we see many other groups and individuals working to develop new models and refine existing ones, and we feel the greatest need is to support and enable their work for its greatest chance of success.
 We also want to push forward the conversation around why integrated, hands-on learning is important and why it needs to integrate the values of inclusion, wellness, and full person development.

-We specifically support programs and organizations that emphasize STEM/STEAM, creativity, and self/social learning not only because we believe in them, but also because we have real experience doing these kinds of activities ourselves and supporting others in their efforts.
-(Read our Who We Work With page to learn more about the specific kinds of programs we support.)
+As we refined our models for supporting others, we specifically sought to support programs and organizations that emphasize STEM/STEAM, creativity, and self/social learning -- not only because we believe in them, but also because we have real experience doing these kinds of activities ourselves and supporting others in their efforts.
+(Read our Who We Work With page to learn more about the specific kinds of programs we supported.)

 Over the years, Bucketworks hosted a variety of creative and technical programs, workshops, and organizations, giving us direct experience with many of the kinds of activities we now support via program hosting and fiscal sponsorship.
-Another large chunk of our business over the past few years has been providing structured group facilitation experiences and collaborative culture consulting to organizations that share our values, providing us with experience teaching and demonstrating many types of self management and social skills to groups.
-We also work to apply these skills in the way we interact with each other and manage the organization.
+Another large chunk of our business over the past few years was providing structured group facilitation experiences and collaborative culture consulting to organizations that share our values, providing us with experience teaching and demonstrating many types of self management and social skills to groups.
+We also worked to apply these skills in the way we interacted with each other and manage the organization.

-We love to share our past experiences - the engagement models we developed, the activities we facilitated, what worked and what didn't.
-And we are constantly exploring new ways of engaging that encourage people to unleash their creativity, communicate more honestly, know themselves more deeply, and make something great together.
+We loved to share our past experiences - the engagement models we developed, the activities we facilitated, what worked and what didn't.
+And we were constantly exploring new ways of engaging that encouraged people to unleash their creativity, communicate more honestly, know themselves more deeply, and make something great together.
 In our dream of the future, we would all be part of many learning communities: our jobs, our families, our community activities, and many other realms of experience, would all provide us with a deeply fulfilling experience that kept us constantly learning and helped us be our happiest, healthiest selves.